Taysom Hill: Personal life

-Hill is the youngest of four children of Doug and Natalie Hill.
-He was named after Taysom Construction Company, formerly located in his hometown of Pocatello, Idaho.
+Hill and his wife, Emily Nixon Hill, have two children.
+He is the youngest of four children of Doug and Natalie Hill.
+Hill was named after Taysom Construction Company, formerly located in his hometown of Pocatello, Idaho.

 Hill is a member of the Church of Jesus Christ of Latter-day Saints and served as a missionary for the church in Sydney, Australia, from 2009 to 2011.
 He married Emily Nixon in 2014 in the Salt Lake Temple in Salt Lake City, Utah.
 Hill's brother-in-law is former BYU and NFL linebacker David Nixon.